DHTMLX/docs-todolist/docs/guides/task_users.md

 # Task users

-The list of users is specified via the [users](../../api/configs/users_config/) configuration property of To do list.
+The list of users is specified via the [users](../../api/configs/users_config/) configuration property of To Do List.

 ~~~js
 const users = [